Labwork 8¶

 In these signals one combination of intensities (0,0) occurs four times, so that the associated probability is p(0,0) = 4/11; seven other combinations occur once, so that e.g. p(0,4)=1/11.
 In effect, the joint entropy calculated from the normalized joint histogram for the given signals equals:

-• Read the images body1 and body5 and determine the difference image.
-(To quantify the difference you might determine the sum of squared differences of the two images.)
+and determine the difference image.
+(To quantify the difference you might determine the sum of squared differences of the two images.) - Also, read image

 You need to download the following images for this labwork (no script is provided anymore for the last labwork)..